blakeblackshear/frigate/docs/docs/troubleshooting/edgetpu.md

 ## PCIe Coral Not Detected

 The most common reason for the PCIe coral not being detected is that the driver has not been installed.
 See [the coral docs(https://coral.ai/docs/m2/get-started/#2-install-the-pcie-driver-and-edge-tpu-runtime) for how to install the driver for the PCIe based coral.

+## Only One PCIe Coral Is Detected With Coral Dual EdgeTPU

+Coral Dual EdgeTPU is one card with two identical TPU cores.
+Each core has it's own PCIe interface and motherboard needs to have two PCIe busses on the m.2 slot to make them both work.

+E-key slot implemented to full m.2 electomechanical specification has two PCIe busses.
+Most motherboard manufacturers implement only one PCIe bus in m.2 E-key connector (this is why only one TPU is working).
+Some SBCs can have only USB bus on m.2 connector, ie none of TPUs will work.

+In this case it is recommended to use a Dual EdgeTPU Adapter [like the one from MagicBlueSmoke](https://github.com/magic-blue-smoke/Dual-Edge-TPU-Adapter)